Slash (musician): 1981–1985: early years

-1985–1996: First stint with Guns N' Roses
+1985–1996: first stint with Guns N' Roses

 In June 1985, Slash was asked by Axl Rose and Izzy Stradlin to join their new band Guns N' Roses, along with Duff McKagan and Steven Adler (replacing founding members Tracii Guns, Ole Beich and Rob Gardner, respectively).
 They played Los Angeles-area nightclubs—such as the Whisky a Go Go, The Roxy, and The Troubadour—and opened for larger acts throughout 1985 and 1986.
 Before one of the shows in 1985, Slash shoplifted a black felt top hat and a Native American-style silver concho belt from two stores on Melrose Avenue in Los Angeles.
 He then combined the hat with parts of the belt to create a piece of custom headwear for the show.
 He said he "felt really cool" wearing the hat, and it became his trademark.
 It was during 1985–1986 that the band wrote most of its classic material, including "Welcome to the Jungle", "Sweet Child o' Mine", and "Paradise City".
 As a result of their rowdy and rebellious behavior, Guns N' Roses quickly received the moniker "Most Dangerous Band in the World", causing Slash to remark, "For some strange reason, Guns N' Roses is like the catalyst for controversy, even before we had any kind of record deal."
 After being scouted by several major record labels, the band signed with Geffen Records in March 1986.

 In July 1987, Guns N' Roses released its debut album, Appetite for Destruction, which, as of September 2008, had sold over 28 million copies worldwide, 18 million of which were sold in the United States, making it the bestselling debut album of all time in the U.S. In the summer of 1988, the band achieved its only U.S. No. 1 hit with "Sweet Child O' Mine", a song spearheaded by Slash's guitar riff and solo.
 In November of that year, Guns N' Roses released G N' R Lies, which sold over five million copies in the U.S. alone, despite containing only eight tracks, four of which were included on the previously released EP Live ?!*@ Like a Suicide'.
 As their success grew, so did interpersonal tensions within the band.
 In 1989, during a show as opening act for the Rolling Stones, Axl Rose threatened to leave the band if certain members of the band did not stop "dancing with Mr. Brownstone", a reference to their song of the same name about heroin use.
 Slash was among those who promised to clean up.
-However, the following year, Adler was fired from the band because of his heroin addiction; he was replaced by Matt Sorum of The Cult.
+The following year, Adler was fired from the band because of his heroin addiction; he was replaced by Matt Sorum of the Cult.